npmawesome/example-google-distance/README.md

     node advanced.js

-If you have questions, feel free to leave comments under the [article](http://npmawesome.com/posts/2014-05-01-google-distance/).
+If you have questions, feel free to leave a comment under the [article](http://npmawesome.com/posts/2014-05-01-google-distance/).